graalvm/workshops/native-image/containerisation/README.md

 > You can just build the native executable locally and package it in our deployment container _02-smaller-containers/Dockerfile.linux_
 > as follows:
 > ```bash
-> mvn clean package -Pdistroless
+> ./mvnw clean package -Pdistroless
 > docker build -f ./02-smaller-containers/Dockerfile.linux --build-arg APP_FILE=target/jibber-distroless -t jibber:distroless.01 .
 > ```